ibm-cloud-docs/vpc/pg-create.md

 {: #pg-creating-ui}
 {: ui}

-To create a public gateway by using the {{site.data.keyword.cloud_notm}} console, follow these steps:
+To create a public gateway using the {{site.data.keyword.cloud_notm}} console, follow these steps:

 1. Go to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external} and log in to your account.